hclimente/hclimente.github.io/_posts/2024-02-11-python-basics.md

 del x
 ```

-# The infamous Global Interpreter Lock (GIL)
+# The Global Interpreter Lock

-GIL is a mechanism to make CPython's thread safe, by only allows one thread to execute Python bytecode at a time.
+The Global Interpreter Lock (GIL) is a mechanism to make CPython's thread safe, by only allows one thread to execute Python bytecode at a time.
 This vastly simplifies CPython's implementation and writing extensions for it, since thread safety is not a concern.
 It also leads to faster single-thread applications.
 However, CPU-bound tasks cannot be sped up by multithreading, since nonetheless the threads will run sequentially, never in parallel.
 However, it can be used to speed up I/O-bound operations.

 When parallel processing is needed, Python can still do that via: